Panzerschrek/U-00DC-Sprache-site/_posts/2024-09-24-stack-allocations.md

 ### Ü implementation - first approach

-I decided to implement support of stack arrays in Ü, but do this wisely.
+I decided to implement support of stack arrays in Ü, but to do this wisely.

 I found that it's too complicated to perform proper variable-sized array initialization via all possible variants in the compiler itself.
 Instead I decided to split this feature into two parts.